johanhaleby/kubetail/README.md

 # Kubetail

-This script allows you to aggregate (tail/follow) logs from multiple pods into one stream.
+Bash script allows you to aggregate (tail/follow) logs from multiple pods into one stream.
 This is the same as running "kubectl logs -f <pod>" but for multiple pods.

 ## Usage